 *Fed-Ex packages sent with "Adult Signature Required" could lead to delays due to a 21 year old signature requirement.

-Room layout: Suites with single or double bedrooms and shared bathroom
+Room layout: Suites with single and double bedrooms and shared bathrooms

 • Honors Hall is a coed hall

 • Built in 1928 and remodeled in 2001